Study Abroad - FAQ’s for Study Abroad

 With proper planning, studying abroad shouldn’t set you back in your studies.
 You will work closely with the Study Abroad Advisor, your academic department and college in selecting the right courses to satisfy your major, general education or general elective requirements.

 The Office of International Programs and your academic department/college will approve your courses prior to departure.
 Grades earned abroad will show on your UMaine transcript but are not computed in your GPA.
-A grade of C- or better is required in order for credits to transfer.
+For more information visit Transfer Credits.

 Which subjects may be studied abroad?